pattonsgirl/videoprocessing/README.md

 * Explored blurring to reduce pixel noise.
 Did not notice improvements with medianBlur / GaussianBlur
 * In the end, stuck with MOG2 with custom parameters and stopped working on external methods.
 * Future work: would explore connected components algorithms
+#### For volume rendering:
+* Pursued applying vector of actors.
+Image type cannot be converted in similar way.
+  * Committed code in case anyone wants to refer to old version
+* Best VTK example is ReadDICOMSeries
+  * Takes a series of images and stacks them
+* Another lead - VTK Image Stack
+  * Is not overlapping image frames in way I thought it was.
+  * Also, don't know how to load all frames into buffer to display as one volume

 ### Notes on files: